AgnesGeller/-Console-Finances/README.md

 ## Acknowledgements

-This script was developed by Agnes Geller as part of edX Front- End Web Development Bootcamp.
+This script was developed by Agnes Geller as a student of edX Front- End Web Development Bootcamp.
 Special thanks to Laura Cole instructor and Norbert Hajdu mentor for guidance and support.

 ## Link